atreyasha/spp-explainability/docs/develop.md

             2.  mention time complexity of new neural model

-            3.  add TikZ visualization of computational graph for SoPa++ model
+            3.  show TikZ visualization of computational graph for SoPa++ model

         4. Add table with key differences from SoPa model